isomerpages/mlaw-corp/news/speeches/_posts/2019-11-27-Speech-by-Senior-Minister-of-State-for-Law-and-Health-Mr-Edwin-Tong-at-the-ICLP-Forum-2019.md

 ---
-layout: post
-title: Speech by Senior Minister of State for Law and Health, Mr Edwin Tong, at the International Commercial & Legal Cooperation Forum in Changsha, China
+title: 'Speech by Senior Minister of State for Law and Health, Mr Edwin Tong, at the International Commercial & Legal Cooperation Forum in Changsha, China'
-date:   2019-11-27
+date: 2019-11-27T00:00:00.000Z
 permalink: /news/speeches/Speech-by-Senior-Minister-of-State-for-Law-and-Health-Mr-Edwin-Tong-at-the-ICLP-Forum-2019

 ---

 27 Nov 2019 Posted in [Speeches](/news/speeches)